aletheia-foundation/aletheia-whitepaper/WHITE-PAPER.md

 * Submitting academic papers
 * The quality of the paper
 * Receiving citations to published papers
-* The inclusion of data sets with papers so data sets are stored together with papers, easily locatable and not lost.
+* The inclusion of data sets with papers
-* The inclusion of data analysis methodology so research is easily reproducible
+* The inclusion of data analysis methodology
 * Peer reviewing the papers of others
 * The quality of the peer reviews
 * Participating in community voting